– Episode Titles, Synopsis, Air Dates & Cast –

 Rafe Sadler (Thomas Brodie-Sangster)

-Rafe was raised and educated as part of Thomas Cromwell’s household from the age of seven, and worked for Cromwell as his chief clerk.
+Loyal ward and surrogate son of Thomas Cromwell.
+Rafe was raised and educated as part of Cromwell’s household from the age of seven, and worked for Cromwell as his chief clerk.
 He has become a part of the King’s retinue and so now serves two masters – Henry and Cromwell.

 Gregory Cromwell (Charlie Rowe)

-The only son of Tudor statesman Thomas Cromwell who eventually marries Elizabeth, Lady Ughtred, who was sister to Jane Seymour.
+The only son and heir of Tudor statesman Thomas Cromwell who eventually marries Lady Elizabeth “Bess” Oughtred, Jane Seymour’s widowed sister.
 He therefore became brother-in-law to Henry VIII and uncle to Edward VI.
 He went on to become a wealthy landowner and nobleman.

 Risley’s a case of ‘keep your friends close but your enemies closer’ for Cromwell.
 In the first series, the clerk was a protégée of Stephen Gardiner, the former Secretary to the king displaced by Cromwell, and no fan of our lead.
 Risley remains in contact with Gardiner, who is currently in France serving as the King’s ambassador.

 Cromwell’s former sparring partner and political rival.
-Gardiner is the Bishop of Winchester and the King’s ambassador to France.
+Gardiner is a conservative but wily religious figure, and the King’s ambassador to France.
 He was pushed out by Cromwell and resents him, and his continued alliance with new member of Cromwell’s team Risley represents another threat.

 Thomas Howard, Duke of Norfolk (Timothy Spall)

-Anne Boleyn’s wealthy uncle who enjoyed the connection to the throne while she was alive and Queen.
+Anne Boleyn’s wealthy, outspoken uncle who enjoyed the connection to the throne while she was alive and Queen.
 He is a brute of a politician, and no fan of Thomas Cromwell.
 He is also the uncle of Henry’s future wife Catherine Howard and closely embedded in Henry’s court.

 Margaret Pole, Countess of Salisbury (Dame Harriet Walter)